-The following is information regarding Class II and Class III directors serving as of March 1, 2014:
+${\it The following is information regarding \ Class \ III \ and \ Class \ III \ directors \ serving \ as \ of \ March \ 1, 2014:}$

-Jack L. Alexander Mr. Alexander retired from MidAmerican Energy Company ("MidAmerican") in 2005 and provided advisory and consulting services to MidAmerican until 2007.
-Prior to his retirement, Mr. Alexander spent 32 years serving in various roles with Age: 66 MidAmerican from 1973 to 2005.
-He was Senior Vice President of Supply and Marketing from 2002 to 2005 and was Director Since: 2007 responsible for electric generation, energy trading, marketing and sales, risk management and legislation and regulation.
-Prior Director Class: Class II to this, Mr. Alexander held roles in engineering, corporate planning, human resources and energy delivery.
-He has over Expiration of Term: 2015 13 years of experience leading MidAmerican's human resources function, with responsibility for labor relations, contract negotiations, compensation and benefits, employment and employee development and training.
+Jack L. Alexander

+Age: 66 Director Since: 2007 Director Class: Class II Expiration of Term: 2015 Mr. Alexander retired from MidAmerican Energy Company ("MidAmerican") in 2005 and provided advisory and consulting services to MidAmerican until 2007.
+Prior to his retirement, Mr. Alexander spent 32 years serving in various roles with MidAmerican from 1973 to 2005.
+He was Senior Vice President of Supply and Marketing from 2002 to 2005 and was responsible for electric generation, energy trading, marketing and sales, risk management and legislation and regulation.
+Prior to this, Mr. Alexander held roles in engineering, corporate planning, human resources and energy delivery.
+He has over 13 years of experience leading MidAmerican's human resources function, with responsibility for labor relations, contract negotiations, compensation and benefits, employment and employee development and training.
 Mr. Alexander holds a Bachelor of Science degree in business administration and economics from Morningside College.

 Mr. Alexander's background as a senior executive at MidAmerican and varied industry experience in transmission and distribution, electric generation, energy trading, marketing and sales, risk management, legislation and regulation, engineering, corporate planning and human resources provide him with an extremely broad and fundamental understanding related to our operations and organizational structure, our utility customers and our transmission and distribution business sector.
 He also has extensive experience with mergers and acquisitions including asset valuations and due diligence on a number of utility acquisitions.
 His knowledge and experience is extremely relevant to Mr. Alexander's role as a member on the Audit Committee.
 While at MidAmerican, Mr. Alexander was responsible for the construction of over \$2.0 billion of new electric generation in the state of Iowa including one of the world's largest land-based wind energy projects.
-He also has experience in labor relations, contract negotiations, compensation and benefits, employment and employee development and training provide a unique and thorough perspective that is of great value in Mr. Alexander's role on our Compensation Committee.
+He also has experience serving as MidAmerican's chief company spokesperson on a number of IBEW labor contract negotiations.
+His human resources leadership and experience in labor relations, contract negotiations, compensation and benefits, employment and employee development and training provide a unique and thorough perspective that is of great value in Mr. Alexander's role on our Compensation Committee.